Four cases of African swine fever detected in a week

 The Ministry of Agriculture, Food and Rural Affairs late Monday issued a “standstill,” a movement ban on hog raising industry employees in Gyeonggi, Incheon and Gangwon.

-In addition, the number of hogs in the three locations to be culled is estimated to reach 20,000.
+In addition, the number of hogs in Gimpo, Paju and Yeoncheon to be culled is estimated to reach 20,808 by this week.

 More than 6,000 farms nationwide have a total of 11.3 million hogs, according to the Korea Institute for Animal Products Quality Evaluation.